 Another thing that is very important to mention is that you don’t have to place the Sony DSCHX80 camera very near your audience when podcasting because it has Zeiss® Vario-Sonnar® T Optical Zoom lenses, which are of perfect quality.

 In this way, you can place your camera a little bit further and remove the awkwardness when filming the podcast for the first time.

 We think that these features are enough for recording a great quality podcast.
 Furthermore, the podcast camera gives you a great quality LCD screen which can be flipped open and you can see yourself while filming.

 - It is a very small and lightweight camera, which provides excellent image and audio quality

-- It has 18.2 MP and a great 1/2.3” CMOS sensor which confirms that you will get a professional quality while filming
+- It has 18.2 MP and a great 1/2.3” CMOS sensor, which confirms that you will get professional video quality while filming

 - Its Zeiss® Vario-Sonnar® T Optical Zoom lenses help when you don’t want to place the camera near you

 - Easy to set up and start using it